redwolfsecurity/redwolf_api_tools/README.md

 Running:

-node dist/index.js is the main entry point

-A bash script, ff_cli is provided as a template in the bin directory
+There is a script in the 'bin' directory.
+We recommend putting it in path.

+PATH=${PATH}:${PWD}/bin

+Then run:

+ff_cli --help

+A non-authenticating action to test general API endpoint reachability is:

+ff_cli --action network/get_publc_ip